ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 ## Fallback Strategy

-This component targets **modern browsers only**.
+This component targets modern browsers only.

-- IE11 is **not supported** due to lack of native Web Component APIs.
+- IE11 is not supported due to lack of native Web Component APIs.
-- Polyfills are **not recommended** for IE11 due to performance and compatibility issues.
+- Polyfills are not recommended for IE11 due to performance and compatibility issues.
-- If legacy support is required, consider wrapping this component in a **Nunjucks macro** with a fallback view.
+- If legacy support is required, consider wrapping this component in a Nunjucks macro with a fallback view.

 ---

 # Getting Started with `<moj-map>`

-The `<moj-map>` web component provides an embeddable [OpenLayers](https://openlayers.org/) map using Ordnance Survey vector tiles by default, with optional overlays and a simple HTML templating system.
+The `<moj-map>` web component provides an embeddable OpenLayers map using Ordnance Survey vector tiles by default, with optional overlays and a simple HTML templating system.

 ---